-Why We Need to Fix Our Parks

-National Park Service sites in Arizona have more than \$595 million in deferred maintenance

-The Backlog Challenge

-The National Park Service (NPS) is over 100 years old, and the infrastructure and facilities at the more than 400 sites it manages nationwide are aging.
-Add wear and tear from visitors and inconsistent annual funding, and the Park Service can't keep pace with needed repairs.
-NPS' maintenance backlog has grown to an estimated \$12 billion, and almost half of that is for highest-priority assets.
+Why We Need to Fix Our Parks National Park Service sites in Alaska have close to \$122.1 million in deferred maintenance The Backlog Challenge The National Park Service (NPS) is over 100 years old, and the infrastructure and facilities at the more than 400 sites it manages nationwide are aging.
+Add wear and tear from visitors and inconsistent annual funding, and the park service can't keep pace with needed repairs.
+NPS' maintenance backlog has grown to an estimated \$13.1 billion, and more than half of that is for highest-priority assets.
+NPS sites in Alaska have almost \$122.1 million in deferred maintenance. \$39.3M Buildings